 of course they could lower the pillory a bit, to show @Barbaria1 ‘s tight little off to its best advantage..

-We can’t have that!the old stocks/whipping post that had been there for centuries and were still there in the 50s have vanished.
+You have obviously googled it,the pub now seems to have been gentrified and the old stocks/whipping post that had been there for centuries and were still there in the 50s have vanished.

 Barb will be so disappointed.